Flawless Physio Logo

 2. Not Taking Pain Medication Regularly

-3. Doing Too Little Movement or Rehabilitation
+3. Avoiding Movement or Rehabilitation

 You can read more about rehabilitation for knee arthritis in our related article: Arthritis Knee Exercises.